Desktop computer: Origins

 Prior to the widespread use of microprocessors, a computer that could fit on a desk was considered remarkably small; the type of computers most commonly used were minicomputers, which, despite the name, were rather large and were "mini" only compared to the so-called "big iron".
 Early computers, and later the general purpose high throughput "mainframes", took up the space of a whole room.
-Minicomputers, on the contrary, generally fit into one or a few refrigerator-sized racks, or, for the few smaller ones, built into a fairly large desk, not put on top of it.
+Minicomputers, on the contrary, generally fit into one or a few refrigerator-sized racks, or, for the few smaller ones, were built into a fairly large desk, not put on top of it.

 It was not until the 1970s when fully programmable computers appeared that could fit entirely on top of a desk.
 1970 saw the introduction of the Datapoint 2200, a "smart" computer terminal complete with keyboard and monitor, was designed to connect with a mainframe computer but that did not stop owners from using its built-in computational abilities as a stand-alone desktop computer.
 The HP 9800 series, which started out as programmable calculators in 1971 but was programmable in BASIC by 1972, used a smaller version of a minicomputer design based on ROM memory and had small one-line LED alphanumeric displays and displayed graphics with a plotter.
 The Wang 2200 of 1973 had a full-size cathode-ray tube (CRT) and cassette tape storage.
 The IBM 5100 in 1975 had a small CRT display and could be programmed in BASIC and APL.
 These were generally expensive specialized computers sold for business or scientific uses.

 Growth and development

-Apple II, TRS-80 and Commodore PET were first generation personal home computers launched in 1977, which were aimed at the consumer market – rather than businessmen or computer hobbyists.
+Apple II, TRS-80 and Commodore PET were first-generation personal home computers launched in 1977, which were aimed at the consumer market – rather than businessmen or computer hobbyists.
 Byte magazine referred to these three as the "1977 Trinity" of personal computing.
 Throughout the 1980s and 1990s, desktop computers became the predominant type, the most popular being the IBM PC and its clones, followed by the Apple Macintosh, with the third-placed Commodore Amiga having some success in the mid-1980s but declining by the early 1990s.